goreleaser/goreleaser/www/docs/customization/sbom.md

     #   document0: "foo"
     #   document1: "bar"
     #
-    # Default value is conditional based on the value of "artifacts"
+    # Default value is conditional based on the value of "artifacts":
     #   - "binary":   ["{{ .Binary }}_{{ .Version }}_{{ .Os }}_{{ .Arch }}.sbom"]
     #   - "any":      []
     #   - otherwise:  ["{{ .ArtifactName }}.sbom"]